encodingx/binary/README.md

 leaving developers without an accessible and intuitive way to work with binary formats.

-This module is a drop-in replacement for `encoding/binary` supplying the missing functions so that developers can define custom binary formats using only struct tags and convert between structs and byte slices using `Marshal()` and `Unmarshal()` with their familiar signatures.
+This module supplies the missing functions so that developers can define custom binary formats using only struct tags and convert between structs and byte slices using `Marshal()` and `Unmarshal()` with their familiar signatures.